Dental Implants – Crown Point, IN

 Missing Multiple Teeth

-Implant-retained dentures can be effectively used to replace several teeth at once.
+Implant dentures can be effectively used to replace several or even all of your teeth at once.
 Several options are available, including removable “overdentures,” hybrid dentures that are fixed permanently, and All-On-4, where a new, full arch is anchored with just four strategic implants.

 Understanding the Cost of Dental Implants